-We do not wish to exclude any child from school, but sometimes this may be necessary.
-The school has therefore adopted the standard national list of reasons for exclusion, and the standard guidance, called Improving Behaviour and Attendance: Guidance on Exclusion from School and Child Referral Units (DfES, January 2003).
-We refer to this guidance in any decision to exclude a child from school.
+We do not wish to exclude any child from school, but sometimes this may be necessary as a last resort.
+The school follows the most recent national guidance on exclusions.
+We refer to this guidance in any decision to exclude a child from school and liaise with the Local Authority's Inclusion Team.